gtfunes/htpc-download-box/README.md

 The best release matching your criteria is selected by Sonarr/Radarr (eg. non-blacklisted 1080p release with enough seeds).
 Then the download is passed on to another set of tools.

-### Handle bittorrent and usenet downloads with Deluge and NZBGet
+### Handle bittorrent downloads with Deluge

-Sonarr and Radarr are plugged to downloaders for our 2 different systems:
+Sonarr and Radarr are plugged to downloaders for different systems:

-- [NZBGet](https://nzbget.net/) handles Usenet (newsgroups) binary downloads.
 - [Deluge](http://deluge-torrent.org/) handles torrent download.

-Both are daemons coming with a nice Web UI, making them perfect candidates for being installed on a server.
-Sonarr & Radarr already have integration with them, meaning they rely on each service API to pass on downloads, request download status and handle finished downloads.
+Deluge comes with a daemon and a nice Web UI, making it the perfect candidate for being installed on a server.
+Sonarr & Radarr already have integration with it, meaning they rely on each service API to pass on downloads, request download status and handle finished downloads.

-Both are very standard and popular tools.
-I'm using them for their integration with Sonarr/Radarr but also as standalone downloaders for everything else.

-For security and anonymity reasons, I'm running Deluge behind a VPN connection.
-All incoming/outgoing traffic from deluge is encrypted and goes out to an external VPN server.
-Other service stay on my local network.
-This is done through Docker networking stack (more to come on the next paragraphs).

 ### Organize libraries, fetch subtitles and play videos with Plex